klieret/collaborative-programming-github/slides.md

 * Mention one of your issues.
 If you write `Closes #<number of your issue>` and the PR is merged, the issue will automatically close.
 * Check the differences that the PR will create
-* Comment under one of othe differences
+* Comment under one of the differences
 * Mention another participant `@<name>`

 ---